 - Local anesthetic injections are given to numb the donor and recipient areas

 - Individual follicular units are removed using a small, round punch

 - The transplant area is prepared using a fine blade

 - Follicular units are placed into small holes in the transplant area

 - Grafts are blended, so they match your natural hair growth pattern

 - 30 minutes following your transplant, you’ll be able to leave

 What to expect after your FUE hair transplant

-The results of any hair transplant are not immediate, and it can take a number of months before a noticeable cosmetic difference is made to your appearance.
-Following a FUE hair transplant, new hair will begin to grow in around three to four months.
+The results of any hair transplant are not immediate, and it can take several months before a noticeable cosmetic difference is made to your appearance.
+Following an FUE hair transplant, new hair will begin to grow in around three to four months.
 Despite this, it will take at least six to eight months before a noticeable difference is visible.